BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 The input to this stage is a binary image with a top-down (bird's eye) view.

-For "detecting" lane-lines for the first time (see `detect_lane_lines()` in `lane_lines.py`): I determine x-coordinates in the image that most likely coincide with the left and the right lane lines, by looking at the peaks of the histogram taken along the x-axis at the bottom of the image.
-Then I build rectangular search windows around these x-coordinates and retrieve the pixel positions for the lane-line pixels (See `get_lane_indices()` and `get_lane_pixel_positions()` in `lane_lines.py`).
-With the x and y pixel positions thus determined, a second-order polynomial fit is determined for the lane-lines using the function `Line.update_line_fit()` in `lane_lines.py`.
+For "detecting" lane-lines for the first time (see `detect_lane_lines()` at line 126 in `lane_lines.py`): I determine x-coordinates in the image that most likely coincide with the left and the right lane lines, by looking at the peaks of the histogram taken along the x-axis at the bottom of the image.
+Then I build rectangular search windows around these x-coordinates and retrieve the pixel positions for the lane-line pixels (See `get_lane_indices()` at line 99 and `get_lane_pixel_positions()` at line 113 in `lane_lines.py`).
+With the x and y pixel positions thus determined, a second-order polynomial fit is determined for the lane-lines using the function `Line.update_line_fit()` at line 38 in `lane_lines.py`.

 An example of such a polynomial-fit (Ax^2 + Bx + C), with the rectangular search windows: